seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 ## Stress

 I have been under significant stress during this time period.
 Things are being delayed, and my future is uncertain.
 There are many examples of people cloning/forking my repositories, but my official projects are not publicly available at the moment.
+It has been extremely stressful for me.
+On 2022 July 22nd, I reached a bad milestone: I had never been so stressed in my life until that day, and my morale was the lowest it had ever been.

+## Follows during suspension

 Additionally, I have received followers while my account was blocked, which I find odd.

 | Original follower count at start of flag/suspension | Gaining a follower during flag/suspension |
 |---|---|
 | ![Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/483FollowersDuringSuspension.png](/Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/483FollowersDuringSuspension.png) | ![/Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/GainingAFollowerDuringSuspension.png](/Seanpm2001_Flagged/2022/July19th/Follows_DuringSuspension/PNG/GainingAFollowerDuringSuspension.png) |

-It has been extremely stressful for me.
-On 2022 July 22nd, I reached a bad milestone: I had never been so stressed in my life until that day, and my morale was the lowest it had ever been.
+On 2022, Sunday, July 31st, someone unfollowed me.
+I am not sure how they are able to access my profile to do this.

 ## Odd restrictions